Customize cache keys

 Go to Cloud CDN

-6. Clear the checkboxes for any fields that you want to omit from the cache key for this backend service.
+6. In the Cache key components section, by default, all components are selected.
+Clear checkboxes for any components that you want to exclude from the cache key.

 gcloud